-My research interests concern the evolution of the first metazoan body plans.
-In my lab we use a diverse set of approaches to study how the sponge body plan works, and to interpret how it may be related to that of cnidarians, placozoans, and higher animals.
+My research interests concern the evolution of the first metazoan body plans, and in particular how mechanisms of coordination arose - including nervous and non-nervous coordination.
+In my lab we use a diverse set of approaches to study how the sponge body plan works, and to interpret how aspects of tissue organization, polarity, and sensory mechansims may be related to those known from other phyla.

-Our lab tools are high end microscopy – EM, video and light microscopy – physiology and molecular techniques, but we also study these animals in the field – by diving, snorkeling, and use of a remote operated vehicle.
-Much of our field work occurs at the Bamfield Marine Sciences Centre, but we also work at the Friday Harbor Laboratories
+Our lab tools include microscopy – Scanning electron, transmission electron, confocal, video and fluorescent light microscopy.
+We use pharmacological and molecular techniques, and we also study animals in the field – by diving, snorkeling, and use of a remote operated vehicle.
+Much of our field work occurs at the Bamfield Marine Sciences Centre.

 Structure and Function of Animals MASC 415 (held at the Bamfield Marine Sciences Center)